amazon-connect/amazon-connect-salesforce-cti/classic/03 Configuring and Using CTI Adapter Features/10 CTI Actions.md

 ### CCP Overlay

-The Actions panel in the CCP Overlay drawer displays the CTI Actions, where your agents can have easy access to them as they are talking to customers..
+The Actions panel in the CCP Overlay drawer displays the CTI Actions, where your agents can have easy access to them as they are talking to customers.

 <img src="../media/ccp-overlay-01.png" />